PUP-BSIT/project-vrzn_appdev/README.md

 # Space Share

 Welcome to **Space Share**, an innovative platform that connects tenants and proprietors, streamlining the rental process through user-friendly features.
-Whether you're looking to rent a property or list one, Space Share offers a seamless experience with comprehensive tools for searching, managing listings, making payments, and providing feedback.
+Whether you're looking to rent a property or list one, Space Share offers a seamless experience with comprehensive tools for searching, managing listings, and providing feedback.
 Our mission is to simplify and enhance the rental experience for everyone involved.

 ## Key Features

 - **User-Friendly Interface**: Navigate through the platform with ease whether you're a tenant or a proprietor.
 - **Comprehensive Search Tools**: Find the perfect property or tenant with our advanced search filters.
 - **Efficient Management**: Manage your listings, track applications, and handle contracts effortlessly.
-- **Secure Payments**: Make and receive payments securely through the platform.
 - **Feedback System**: Provide and receive feedback to ensure a trustworthy community.

 ## Environments